Home | Browse Topics | Taonga Māori | Māori land | Trustees and their duties

 Trustees should hold regular meetings of owners where they should report on trust activities.
 The trust order may say how often this needs to be.

-However, if you want information you can also write to the trust asking for an update.
+However, you can also write to the trust asking for an update if you want information.

 Note: When you become an owner of land under a Māori land trust, it’s a good idea to write to the trustees to tell them your current address details.